Christianzimpel/Open-Source-NeuroRetina-AI/README.md

 - [ ] **Architecture Upgrade:** Transition from ResNet34 to ResNet50 or Vision Transformers (ViT) to capture micro-tortuosity in vessels.
 - [ ] **API Deployment:** Wrap the trained weights (`.pkl`) in a lightweight FastAPI inference endpoint.

 ## 🤝 Call for Collaboration / Data Providers
 The pipeline is ready. **We are currently seeking researchers, clinicians, or institutions willing to share anonymized fundus or OCT datasets linked to ICD-10 F90 (ADHD) or F84 (Autism) diagnoses.**

 If you support Open Science and want to collaborate on bringing objective neurodivergent screening to life, please reach out or open an issue!

-## 📊 Dataset & Reproducibility
-To ensure full reproducibility of this Proof of Concept (PoC), the pipeline is built using the following publicly available dataset:
-* **Dataset Name:** Ocular Disease Recognition (ODIR-5K)
-* **Source:** Available on Kaggle via [andrewmvd/ocular-disease-recognition-odir5k](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k)
-* **Usage in this project:** Healthy control samples ("N") and disease samples ("D") were utilized to validate the infrastructure and test the Ben-Graham contrast-normalization pipeline.

 ## 🧠 Acknowledgments & Inspiration